projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 Being the limit range specific of single resources, there is no aggregate to count.

-Having access to resource quota and limits, however, Alice is not able to change or delete it according to the assigned RBAC profile.
+Having access to resource quotas and limits, Alice still doesn't have permissions to change or delete the resources according to the assigned RBAC profile.

 ```
 alice@caas# kubectl -n oil-production auth can-i patch resourcequota